na-na-hi/renget/archive/chrprompt2.md

 ##->**General Questions**<-

 **Former humans**, if you could write a letter back home, what would you write and to whom?
+>Makuhita: I'd write to my brother and my friends to let them know I'm still alive, and inquire as to whether dad died of liver failure yet.
+I've been waiting quite a while for that to happen.

 **Former humans**, what was your favorite band back in the human world?

 **Guildmons without partners**, do you recruit other guildmons for big missions?
 If so, who?
 Or would you rather go solo?

+**Teams of mons,** does your team fight over who's doing bag duty, or does one of your teammates just stick with it every mission?

 **Guildmons with a dorm**, how is your room decorated?